mondele/btt-writer-docs/docs/dNavigate.rst

 Working in a Questions project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The translationQuestions, like the translationNotes, are tied to a specific part, or chunk, of Open Bible Stories or of a book of the Bible.
+The Questions, like the Notes, are tied to a specific part, or chunk, of Open Bible Stories or of a book of the Bible.

 **Questions project layout**